-We recently did some moody fitness photos, bikini shots, and some beautiful dresses photography in Playa del Carmen, Mexico.
+We recently did some moody fitness photos, bikini shots, and some beautiful dress photography in Playa del Carmen, MX.

 Fitness Photography Posing Tips and Ideas

 Tips for getting the model to look natural, ask her to just do her normal routine and shoot in burst mode.
-Try to make the photograph not looked stagged!
+Try to make the photograph not look stagged!

 Focus on Details that Emphasize the Athlete’s Strength

 Another way to make your fitness photos more diverse is to focus on details.
 You can do this at the end of your fitness photoshoot.
 Focus on getting the most important shots first, and then move on to details that can better tell the fitness model’s story.

 Close-up shops can be the model’s outfit, muscles, arms, or facial expressions.

 Use baby oil or olive oil to give your model a healthy glow.

 Dramatic lighting will make their muscles stand out.

 Use a zoom lens so that you can create some distance between yourself and your fitness model.